pytest-dev/pytest-selenium/docs/user_guide.rst

 Using a Configuration File
 --------------------------

-You can specify the base URL using a configuration file:
+You can specify the base URL using a :ref:`configuration file <configuration-files>`:

 .. code-block:: ini